-Comprehension & Responsiveness Accuracy Feel for the Language 9-10 Very good 9-10 Very good 9-10 Very good No problems of comprehension.
-Prompt response to Examiner's questions.
+Comprehension & Responsiveness Accuracy Feel for the Language 9-10 Very good No problems of comprehension.
+Prompt response to examiner's questions.
 Very forthcoming in developing topics: able to guide the discussion, offering/seeking opinions as appropriate.
-Consistently accurate.
+9-10 Very good Consistently accurate.
 Only occasional minor slips.
-Has a very good feeling for the language and is able to express concepts fluently in appropriate idiom.
+9-10 Very good Has a very good feeling for the language and is able to express concepts fluently in appropriate idiom.
 Negligible influence from the mother tongue.
-7-8 Good 7-8 Good 7-8 Good Few problems of comprehension.
+7-8 Good Few problems of comprehension.
 Responds readily and without undue hesitation.
-Reasonably forthcoming but tends to follow Examiner's lead.
-Accuracy generally good, with more frequent errors than in the very best candidates.
+Reasonably forthcoming but tends to follow examiner's lead.
+7-8 Good Accuracy generally good, with more frequent errors than in the very best candidates.
 Shows a sound basic understanding of grammatical usage.
-Has a very good feeling for the language.
+7-8 Good Has a very good feeling for the language.
 Shows competent use of relevant idiom.
 Avoids significant influence from mother tongue.
-5-6 Satisfactory 5-6 Satisfactory 5-6 Satisfactory Understands questions on basic situations and concepts, but has difficulty with more complicated ideas.
+5-6 Satisfactory Understands questions on basic situations and concepts, but has difficulty with more complicated ideas.
 Some delay in response.
 Needs encouragement to develop topics.
-Accuracy indicates a measure of competence but with some obvious and significant gaps in grammatical usage.
-Feeling for the language evident with some occasional use of relevant idiom.
+5-6 Satisfactory Accuracy indicates a measure of competence but with some obvious and significant gaps in grammatical usage.
+5-6 Satisfactory Feeling for the language evident with some occasional use of relevant idiom.
 Thought processes and expression are influenced by mother tongue.
-3-4 Weak 3-4 Weak 3-4 Weak Has general difficulty in understanding.
+3-4 Weak Has general difficulty in understanding.
 Limited response to questions on the majority of topics raised.
-Generally inaccurate use of the language.
-Has scant feeling for the idiom.
-Generally translate literally from the mother to 0-2 Poor 0-2 Poor 0-2 Poor Severe problems of comprehension.
+3-4 Weak Generally inaccurate use of the language.
+3-4 Weak Has scant feeling for the foreign idiom.
+Generally translates literally from the mother tongue.
+0-2 Poor Severe problems of comprehension.
 Very marked hesitation.
 Limited responsiveness.
-No grasp of grammatical accuracy.
+0-2 Poor No grasp of grammatical accuracy.
 Errors constant and repeated.
-Has no feeling for the foreign language.
+0-2 Poor Has no feeling for the foreign language.